Attorneys can become certified elder law specialists. See Legal Services for a list of local certified specialists.

 Appointment of Health Care Agent (Durable Health Care Power of Attorney)

-You can obtain an Appointment of Health Care Agent (previously called a durable health care power of attorney) in Tennessee that gives authority to another person(s), with his or her consent, to make health-care decisions on your behalf.
 This includes consent, refusal to consent, and withdrawal of consent to maintain any care, treatment, service, or procedure, and to diagnose or treat a physical or mental condition.
 It must be signed, dated, and witnessed or notarized.
 Discuss the appointment with your family, primary physician, and, in detail, with the designated agent.
 Copies and notarization are available as noted in the section on advance care plans.
 Revocation or discharge of the agent may be made verbally or in writing.
 The documents should incorporate instructions regarding religious ceremonies, burial, and so forth.

 Other Legal Issues

-- Families often have questions about their responsibility for the cost of a senior’s health care and long-term needs.
+Families often have questions about their responsibility for the cost of a loved one’s health care and long-term needs.
 Contact an attorney, Legal Aid of East Tennessee, or the Long-Term Care Ombudsman for advice about financial responsibility and specifically, what to sign and not sign when arranging for a nursing home admission.
 You do not have to sign as a responsible party in order for the senior to be admitted.

 Legal Handbook for Tennessee Seniors